alex-spataru/frc-robot-programming/Chapter 1.md

 # Robot Components

-FRC robots are easy to understand because FIRST enforces a set of standards for all FRC teams.For example, you can only use “official” or “approved” hardware for your robot.
+FRC robots are easy to understand because FIRST enforces a set of standards for all FRC teams.
+For example, you can only use “official” or “approved” hardware for your robot.

 ### The RoboRIO